The Star (Malaysia): History

 The daily newspaper was first published on 9 September 1971 as a regional newspaper based in Penang.
 The STAR went into national circulation on 3 January 1976 when it set up its new office in Kuala Lumpur.
-In 1978, the newspaper headquarters was relocated to Kuala Lumpur.
+In 1978, the newspaper headquarters were relocated to Kuala Lumpur.
 The Star continues to expand its wings over the years.
 In 1981, it moved its headquarters from Kuala Lumpur to Petaling Jaya which is also its current premise to accommodate a growing number of staff and technology devices.

+In March 1984, The Star launched Section 2, which would later be renamed as Star2.

 In 1987, The Star was one of the newspapers whose publication licences were withdrawn in Operation Lalang.
 It resumed publication five months later in March 1988, but after its return, The Star lost its previous 'liberal flavour'.

 It was the first Malaysian paper to offer an online edition.

-The Star's dominant position as Malaysia's leading English-language newspaper has, for decades, been of significant benefit to its major shareholder, the Malaysian Chinese Association (MCA) political party (which ruled from the independence of Malaya until 2018 as a junior member of the Barisan Nasional coalition).
-Between 1997 and 2007, it was estimated that the MCA's investment arm, Huaren Holdings, collected MYR270 million in dividends - almost exclusively from their 42% shareholding in the Star's parent company - with dividends peaking at MYR40 million per year between 2005 and 2007.
+The Star's dominant position as Malaysia's leading English-language newspaper has, for decades, been of significant benefit to its major shareholder, the Malaysian Chinese Association (MCA) political party (which was a junior member of the Barisan Nasional coalition that ruled from independence until 2018).
+Between 1997 and 2007, it was estimated that the MCA's investment arm, Huaren Holdings, collected MYR270 million in dividends – almost exclusively from their 42% shareholding in the Star's parent company - with dividends peaking at MYR40 million per year between 2005 and 2007.
 Despite a significant portion of these dividends funding debts from their later acquisition of Nanyang Siang Pau, a total of MYR100 million was still paid out to the MCA between 2001 and 2007.